Home Machine Learning AI vs Machine Learning Comprehensive Compare

 Examples

-Chatbots, robotics, autonomous cars
+Chatbots, robotics, and autonomous cars

 Fraud detection, product recommendations